AbhishekRP2002/discovery-call-agent/notes.md

 - personalized intro message:
   - use the form input to craft a personalised welcome message

 pass the prospect information, prospect company info,

 seller company info.

+Issues / improvement scope:

+- TTS model reading the markdown representation characters in middle of conversation like (**Regeneration** as `asterisks asterisks regeneration asterisks asterisks`  )
+- voice is robotic, taking pauses in between, flow is not smooth
+- greetings, redirecting to seller company information.